codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Difference-between-class-and-id-179d.md

 This is totally **forbidden** and there is no guarantee on how the browser will react to that, it might make the whole page simply fail.
 An id is short for "identifier" and it has to be unique !

-On the other end you can have this and it's totally valid :
+On the other end, you can have this and it's totally valid :

 ```html
 <p class="super_paragraph"> </p>